ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.e3dc-rscp/README.md

   </tr>
   <tr>
     <td>Request tag table</td>
-    <td>Assign single request tags to S/M/L polling intervals. <br>Note that there is no 1:1 mapping between states in the object tree and items in the polling intervals list.
+    <td>Assign single request tags to S/M/L/N polling intervals.
+N stands for "never".<br>Note that there is no 1:1 mapping between states in the object tree and items in the polling intervals list.
 Reasons are various: sometimes the response is empty (often true for EMS_REQ_STORED_ERRORS), then no state will appear in the object tree.
 Sometimes we choose one common name for "getter" and "setter" (e.g. EMS_USER_CHARGE_LIMIT response is written to EMS_MAX_CHARGE_POWER state).
 Also, the E3/DC's response may contain more than one tag (e.g. a BAT_REQ_INFO request will deliver BAT_RSOC, BAT_MODULE_VOLTAGE, BAT_CURRENT and more).</td>
   </tr>
 </table>
 <a name="toc"></a>